Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 You can also take the elevator to the top of the One World Trade Centre “Freedom Tower” which is the tallest building in New York (and the Western Hemisphere).

-Located close to the World Trade Centre site and used as a point of refuge after September 11, the Trinity Church is one of the oldest in the USA.
-The colonial graveyard is the final resting place of famous Americans from that time.
+Located close to the World Trade Centre site and used as a point of refuge after September 11th, the Trinity Church is one of the oldest in the USA.
+The colonial graveyard is the final resting place of famous Americans from that time, including the grave of Founding Father Alexander Hamilton,

 Home to the New York Stock Exchange and Federal Hall.
 You can’t see too much but it’s interesting to walk along and people watch.
 You can also take a picture of the famous charging bull.